 How can you tell your home has a damp problem?
 There are 3 general signs to look for.
 The first is the most obvious and well-known, black or dark stains on the walls.
 These stains are a sign of mould build-up, which indicates a deeper damp problem in your home.

 Damp won’t always manifest as dark stains, however.
 You could encounter the second sign, which is a musty or damp smell.
-If you have this smell in your home, you likely have mould spores and mildew somewhere.
-At Damp Proof London, we conduct a home survey to help you locate the source of damp smells.
+If you have this smell in your home, you likely have mold spores and mildew somewhere.

 The final thing to look for is curling or chipping wallpaper.
 This usually indicates a rising damp, even if you don’t feel or smell any damp.